UISPIN is an RDF-based framework to describe user interfaces for rendering

 be needed than what is typically stored in an ontology.

-For example, if a class defines properties ex:firstName and
+For example, if a class defines properties ex:firstName

-ex:lastName, then it is currently almost impossible for a
+, then it is currently almost impossible for a

 browser to understand that those belong together and should be rendered